LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 ### Transfers without the Bot Transfer Context

 You don't have to enable the Bot Transfer Context object in the LivePerson agent escalation and set an intent ID or user message in the object, although this does make the transfer more seamless.
-If you don't do this, the default transfer (escalation) flow is used.
-This works as follows:
+If you don't do this, the flow is as follows:

 NEED TO INTEGRATE THIS INFO: